Koichi Nakamura

 Koichi Nakamura (中村 光一, Nakamura Kōichi) is a Japanese video game designer.
-A programming prodigy, Nakamura gained fame while still in high school; in 1982, he entered Enix's first national programming contest and claimed runner-up prize with his entry, Door Door.
-In 1984, he founded the video game company Chunsoft, where he remains its president.
+Nakamura gained fame as a programming prodigy while still in high school; in 1982, he entered Enix's first national programming contest and claimed runner-up prize with his entry, Door Door.
+In 1984, he founded Chunsoft and served as the company's president.
+After Chunsoft merged with Spike in 2012, Nakamura served as chairman of Spike Chunsoft until he left the company in 2020.

 Early game development

 Nakamura was a member of the math club at Marugame High School in Kagawa Prefecture, Japan.
 There he wrote a version of the video game Galaxy Wars in the BASIC programming language on a Tandy TRS-80.

 In order to play games such as Galaxian that were ported to the NEC PC-8001 by Geimu Kyoujin from I/O magazine, Nakamura bought a PC-8001 using money he'd saved up by delivering newspapers.
 It was on that PC-8001 that he developed his program submissions.
 He submitted a machine code input tool to I/O magazine, which was published in the February 1981 issue as his debut publication, earning him ¥20,000 for his work.

 During spring break of his first year in high school, Nakamura cloned the arcade video game Space Panic as ALIEN Part II.
 It was published in the May 1981 issue and released on cassette tape, earning ¥200,000 in royalties.
 In the January 1982 issue, his clone of Konami's Scramble (later renamed to Attacker) was also released on cassette, earning royalties of ¥1 million.
 A clone of River Patrol, called River Rescue, was published in the Maikon Game Book 4 special edition of I/O, bringing Nakamura's total high school earnings from submissions to I/O to over ¥2 million.
-Due to his activities with I/O, he became known among young PC enthusiasts.
+Due to his activities with I/O, he became well known among young PC enthusiasts.

 Nakamura entered the first Annual Hobby Program Contest held by Enix during his 3rd year of high school in 1982.
 Submitting his first original game, Door Door, Nakamura was selected as the runner-up prize winner for programming excellence, and received ¥500,000 in prize money.